Intellectual property cease and desist letters

 It depends.
 An IP cease and desist letter must be properly drafted so that it has legal authority.
 If not done properly the court might decline to recognise a poorly written cease and desist letter.

-If you intend to send a cease and desist letter, it is highly recommended that you seek expert advice from intellectual property lawyers so that the letter is effective and enforceable in court.
+If you intend to send a cease and desist letter, it is highly recommended that you seek expert advice from intellectual property attorneys so that the letter is effective and enforceable in court.

 Can I Write My Own Cease And Desist Letter?